psouranis/psouranis.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Senior Data Scientist @ <b> Deutsche Telekom </b>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+## Welcome to My Blog!
+Hi there!
+I’m Panagiotis Souranis, a passionate Data Scientist and Machine Learning Engineer with over four years of experience in crafting data-driven solutions that make a real impact.
+I hold a Bachelor's degree in Mathematics and two Master's degrees in Statistics and Artificial Intelligence, both with high distinction.
+My academic journey has given me a strong foundation in advanced analytics, modeling, and visualization, allowing me to turn complex datasets into actionable insights.

+## What I Do
+Currently, I work as a Senior Data Scientist at Deutsche-Telekom in Thessaloniki.
+Here, I’ve had the exciting opportunity to design features for our data analytics platform, including a natural language processing interface that lets users explore data using everyday language.
+I also created an LLM documentation chatbot to help our users get instant answers to their questions.
+Before this, I was a Senior Data Science Analyst at Accenture, where I worked with big data technologies to enhance network reliability in the telecommunications industry.
+It was a fantastic experience that deepened my understanding of how data can drive business success.

+## My Passion
+I thrive on teamwork and love continuous learning.
+I’m always exploring the latest advancements in data science and machine learning, eager to apply innovative ideas to solve real-world problems.
+Recently, I even took home 1st place in the Prediction Agent Hackathon for developing AI tools in prediction markets!

+## Let’s Connect!
+I’m excited to share my journey with you through this blog.
+Feel free to check out my projects on my personal website or connect with me on social media.
+Let’s explore the fascinating world of data together!